taddieken95/Accuray_Tech_Comm_Guide/Chapter 4: Proofreading/Section 3: TOC.md

 6. The new TOC has been created, delete the previous TOC with broken crossreferences.

-> **NOTE:** Click [here](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/Chapter%204:%20Proofreading/Section%204:%20Content.md) to continue to the next section on proofreading the content section of your FrameMaker book.
+> Click [here](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/Chapter%204:%20Proofreading/Section%204:%20Content.md) to continue to the next section on proofreading the content section of your FrameMaker book.
 Or click [here](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/Chapter%204:%20Proofreading/READme.md) to return to the chapter overview.